 Only Jesus could.

 What He says tells me who I am.
 What He did decides who I’ll be.

 So, I’m thrilled and in shock and excited to share with you all, in way-longer-than-blog form, stories from my life and how Jesus has saved me from my deepest struggle.
 How He’s taken someone who was defined by panic and created a new person with the peace of God.

 I’ll try not to talk too much about this exciting journey.
-I really will. 🙂 But, if you want to stay up-to-date on what’s happening with me during this process, sign up for my email updates by entering your email address into that little box on the right sidebar, and I’ll keep you in the loop.
+I really will. 🙂 But, if you want to stay up-to-date on what’s happening with me during this process, sign up for my email updates by clicking THIS, and I’ll keep you in the loop.

 Guys, my dream came true!!!
 Also, I get to write a book!!!
 There aren’t enough exclamation points in all the world.